Introduction

 It’s the 5 for people who like to drive, and after years of being teased with images and tantalising bits of information, I finally got to drive it.
 Hurrah!

 Naturally, when you’ve got all of the development – not to mention major style and interior alterations – to pay for, the price creeps up.
-Alpine hasn’t confirmed the price for the A290 just yet, but it’ll be available in three trims including a top-spec GTS model that gets a power hike up to 217bhp from the 178bhp that you get in the GT and GT Premium.
-Expect it to cost from around £33,500, while the GTS will be more like £38,000.
-An even higher-performance, 268bhp A290 is said to be arriving in the next few years.
+Alpine is offering the A290 in three trims including a top-spec GTS model that gets a power hike up to 220hp from the 180hp that you get in the GT and GT Premium.
+An even higher-performance, 270hp A290 is said to be arriving in the next few years, but for now you can choose from the GT and GTS models, which cost from £32- to £36,000.

 Don’t panic – it is as good to drive as it is to look at.
-The Alpine A290 is an absolute riot to drive, and is exactly what I was hoping for.
-And that’s saying something!
-It is an interesting one, as the A290 doesn’t feel like most performace electric cars, it actually feels quite like a well setup petrol car.
+The Alpine A290 is an absolute riot, and is exactly what I was hoping for.
+It is an interesting one, as the A290 doesn’t feel like most performance electric cars, it actually drive rather like a well setup petrol car.

 We drove the Alpine A290 GTS on track and on road, and when you put your foot down it feels gutsy, but it’s also a very progressive response and easy to modulate.
 It’s not as eye-wateringly explosive as the acceleration in some other fast EVs, but in many ways it’s actually more fun even on track.

 Added to that, the A290 suspension is awesome.
 Really taut and well controlled, so you don’t get too much lean in corners, but it’s got tons of grip and really quick but predictable steering.
-It all gels really brilliantly, and feels properly playful whether you’re going all-out on track, or just enjoying a decent road.
+It definitely rides better than the Abarth models, and it all gels really brilliantly, and feels properly playful whether you’re going all-out on track, or just enjoying a decent road.
 I just love it, and I think this really does nail a good balance of usable-yet-fun.
 Especially as the ride comfort is also pretty good; nowhere near as firm as the MINI Cooper SE’s.

-The Alpine A290 gets a 52kWh lithium-ion NMC battery, which is good for a range of 236 miles – although Alpine is waiting for final confirmation, so this figure may yet change a bit.
+The Alpine A290 gets a 52kWh lithium-ion NMC battery, which is good for a WLTP range of 236 miles.
 Rapid charging is up to 100kW, which is on a par with most rivals and will deliver a 10-80% charge in around 30 minutes.
 A 7kW home charger will manage a full charge in under nine hours.

 It's tricky to judge real-world range and efficiency off the back of our test drive, but the claimed range suggests reasonable efficiency, even if others – including the Cupra Born – offer longer range.
 I reckon you'll see around 150 - to 200 miles in the real world, depending on the conditions and how you drive it.